 With this certification, you can be assured that you are taking the first step to working with a quality contract manufacturer.

 However, it doesn’t end there, and you need to do your homework to ensure that the contract manufacturer has experience working with devices similar to yours, but also takes the time to listen to your unique requirements.

 Ultimately, it comes down to trust, and it’s important to work with a contract manufacturer who has the experience, ISO certifications, commitment to quality, and customer-first mindset to help you feel comfortable that they are as serious about your product as you are.

 Pro-Tech Design & Manufacturing, Inc. is an ISO 13485 certified and FDA registered contract manufacturer.
 We have been an outsourced manufacturing partner with medical devices companies for 40 years.
 Our expertise is in medical device packaging, assembly, production and contract sterilization.

-We have ISO-registered facilities in Santa Fe Springs, CA and Arlington, TX, with redundant capabilities.
+We have ISO-registered facilities in Santa Fe Springs, CA; Arlington, TX; and St. Paul, MN, with redundant capabilities.
 We also have an ISO 17025 certified laboratory on-site.

 Our accredited lab provides critical testing and validation as part of our core services.
 Having this capability in-house enables us to save customers time and money as we ensure the safety of their medical device.